 Many 4- year institutions will close February 1st and most community colleges are open enrollment meaning you can enroll right up into the fall.
 Be sure to keep the dates straight so you don’t miss one!

 Early Decision- plans are binding- a student who is accepted must attend the college or possibly forfeit all financial aid.

 Early Action plans are nonbinding- students receive an early response to their application but do not have to commit to the college until normal reply date which is usually May 1st.

 Using guidelines established by the majority of post secondary institutions, each post secondary application usually needs to be accompanied by a copy of the high school transcript.

 LETTER OF RECOMMENDATION

-Two weeks (10 school days) prior to the application deadline submit the following materials to the BHHS Guidance & Counseling office.
+Two weeks (10 school days) prior to the application deadline submit the following materials to the BHHS Counseling office.

 - Recommendation information or form to be filled out.
-Stop by the guidance office to pick up the form.
+Stop by the counseling office to pick up the form.

-- Your high school Activity Chart from a portfolio or CIS
+- High school Activity Chart – Either CIS or from personal portfolio

 - Due date of the recommendation

-BHHS Guidance & Counseling will mail, e-mail or return the information to the student based upon the request by the due date.
+BHHS Counseling will mail, e-mail or return the information to the student based upon the request by the due date.